playfulprogramming/playfulprogramming/content/20jasper/posts/javascript-holes-and-tolls/index.md

 [0, 5]
 ```

-#### copyWithin
+#### `copyWithin`

 ```js
 [, , 1, 2].copyWithin(2); // [, , , ]
 ```

-Remember that in the logs, there is no trailing comma, so this is still 4 long
+Remember that in the logs, there is no trailing comma, so this is still 4 long.

 ---

 If you ever feel like typing `[,,,,,,]`, I don't know, take a walk or something.
-Get some help

 You know what.
-I will tell my dog and they will be very sad and cry
+I will tell my dog and they will be very sad and cry.

 ![a sad puppy wearing a sweatshirt thinking please don't use holey arrays](./sadPuppy.webp)

-Alright, now that we have that out of the way, let's get it moving, I have a slushy to drink
+Alright, now that we have that out of the way, let's get it moving, I have a slushy to drink.

 ### How do JavaScript constructs interact with holes?

-The array returned by `splice` is empty
+The array returned by `splice` is empty.

 ```js
 const y = [, , , ,];